Ludwig Vörg

+Mt.
+Ushba as seen from the slopes of Mt.
+Elbrus in winter.

 Ludwig 'Wiggerl' Vörg (19 October 1911 – 22 June 1941) was a notable German mountaineer.
 With Heinrich Harrer, Fritz Kasparek, and Anderl Heckmair, he successfully climbed the north face of the Eiger in 1938, which was regarded as unclimbable at the time.
 He also made the first ascent of the West Face of Ushba in the Caucasus.
 Vörg was killed in action on the first day of Operation Barbarossa, Nazi Germany's invasion of the Soviet Union on 22 June 1941.

 The 'Bivouac King'

 Prior to attempting to climb the north face of the Eiger, Vörg had been the first person to climb the west face of Ushba in the Caucasus.
 It was during this climb on the 2133 m high ice face that Vörg earned his nickname from his fellow climbers.

 1937 on the Eiger

 Vörg and Matthias Rebitsch were planning an attempt of the North Face in 1937 when news came that two Austrian climbers, Franz Primas and Bertl Gollackner, were stuck high on the North East face in ferocious conditions.
 Vörg and Rebitsch immediately began their climb up the Lauper Wall, where they too were caught in the storm.
 The face was streaming with torrents of water, glazed rocks, and avalanches.
 They were forced to bivouac high on the face on a tiny perch of rock.
 In the morning they pushed on to the hut on the Mittellegi Ridge, taking a break to dry their clothes and rest.
 Late in the afternoon, two guides reported to the hut that they had brought a freezing exhausted Primas down from the ridge, but that Gollackner was dead 152 m below the summit.
 They volunteered to recover the body, and carried it down the knife edge of the Mittellegi Ridge.
 Vörg and Rebitsch had put their own lives at risk for the sake of others; it was a trait in Vörg that would come out again the following year.